Daniel O'Neill (Royalist): Early life

-O'Neill was the eldest son of Con Mac Niall O'Neill, lord of Clandeboye and his wife, Eilis (a paternal niece of Hugh O'Neill, 2nd Earl of Tyrone).
+O'Neill was the eldest son of Con Mac Niall O'Neill, lord of Upper Clandeboye and his wife, Eilis (a paternal niece of Hugh O'Neill, 2nd Earl of Tyrone).
 The date, and even the year of his birth is unknown.
 A monument on his tomb, erected by his step-son, reads: "He died A.D.
 1663 aged 60", suggesting he was born in 1602 or 1603.
 The historian Donal F. Cregan points out that the inscription can not be relied upon, as it lists the wrong year for his death.
 A pamphlet from the First English Civil War described him as being around 30 in 1642, while in 1616 one of his younger brothers was described as being around four or five, suggesting he was born anywhere between 1602 and 1612.
 His Oxford Dictionary of National Biography entry lists his birth year as c.
 1612.
 In all, O'Neill had three younger siblings: two brothers; Aodh Buidhe and Con Og, and one sister; Catherine.

 His father lost land after defeat at the Siege of Kinsale, leaving O'Neill to inherit a small estate at a young age in 1619.
 He then became a ward of Chancery and was raised in England as an Anglican.
 His estate was later given to The 1st Viscount Montgomery and O'Neill and his brother were granted an annuity.